Technology doping: LZR Racer swimsuit

 The LZR Racer is a swimsuit by Speedo that was launched in 2008.
 It is made with a material that was designed to mimic shark skin.
 The suit allows for better oxygen flow to the muscles, holds the body in a more hydrodynamic position, and traps air which adds buoyancy.

 At the 2008 Beijing Olympics, this suit was worn by many swimmers.
 In fact, some swimmers wore two or more of these suits at once to increase buoyancy.
 In total, 23 out of the 25 swimming world records broken at the Beijing Olympics were broken by swimmers wearing this suit.
 In subsequent competitions, many world records were broken by swimmers wearing the LZR suit.

 There was widespread discussion over whether these suits were so technologically advanced that using them was technology doping.
 In 2009, FINA (Fédération Internationale de Natation) decided to ban all body-length swimsuits.
 Men's suits could only maximally cover from the waist to the knee.
 Women's suits could only cover from shoulder to knee.
 They also stipulated that the fabric used to make the suits must be a "textile" and the suit could not have fastening devices, such as zippers.
 These new rules took effect in January 2010.

 Vaporfly shoes

 The Nike Vaporfly running shoe was launched in 2017.
 Its sole has Pebax foam and a full-length carbon fiber plate.
 As with the LZR case, it was debated whether they were a form of technology doping.
+World Athletics ultimately decided that the Vaporfly shoe would be allowed at the 2020 Summer Olympics, while also instituting rule changes regarding availability of shoes on the open market, sole thickness, and the number of shanks.